-Dozens of headwater streams begin in the East Buttes natural areas and provide crucial cool, clean water to Johnson Creek, a critical habitat stream which is a focus of local, regional, and state efforts to improve water quality.
-The East Buttes natural areas protect the Butler and Kelley Creek headwaters that flow into Johnson Creek.
-Upper Butler and Kelley Creeks' robust invertebrate communities reflect this presence of high-quality habitat.
+Dozens of headwater streams begin in the East Buttes natural areas and provide crucial cool, clean water to Johnson Creek, a critical habitat stream which is a focus of local, regional and state efforts to improve water quality.
+The East Buttes natural areas protect the Butler and Kelley creek headwaters that flow into Johnson Creek.
+Upper Butler and Kelley creeks' robust invertebrate communities reflect this presence of high-quality habitat.

 The future Gabbert Butte Nature Park can provide an educational focal point for low impact development strategies that can be used in the development of the park.

-Surrounding land uses Gabbert Butte is surrounded by single-family/low density residential neighborhoods to the east and west and natural areas to the north and south.
-The land north of the Nature Park includes the Gresham Butte natural area owned by the City of Gresham.
-Across Butler Road to the south of Gabbert Butte is Towle Butte natural area, which is managed by Metro.
-Hogan Butte Nature Park, owned by City of Gresham, is east of the Gabbert Butte.
-Gabbert Butte is near the edge of the urban development, and new residential development in the Pleasant Valley Planning District to the south west of the site is currently being developed and areas to the south of the site in the Damascus/Happy Valley area are also expected to grow.
+Surrounding land uses

+Gabbert Butte is surrounded by single-family/low density residential neighborhoods to the east and west and natural areas to the north and south.
+The land north of Gabbert Butte includes natural area on Gresham Butte owned by the City of Gresham.
+Across Butler Road to the south of Gabbert Butte is Towle Butte Natural Area, which is managed by Metro.
+Hogan Butte Nature Park, owned by the City, is east of Gabbert Butte.

+Gabbert Butte is near the edge of urban development, and new residential development in the Pleasant Valley Planning District to the southwest of the site is currently being developed.
+Areas to the south of the site in the Damascus/Happy Valley area are also expected to grow.

 Transportation

 Streets

 The three main streets near Gabbert Butte have posted speed limits of 35 mph.
-SE Regner and SW Butler Roads abut the property, and additional neighborhood streets extend off of SE Regner Road and SW Towle Avenue toward Gabbert Butte.
+Southeast Regner and Southwest Butler Roads abut the property, and additional neighborhood streets extend off of Southeast Regner Road and Southwest Towle Avenue toward Gabbert Butte.

 Sidewalks